U3-1402 in Metastatic or Unresectable Non-Small Cell Lung Cancer

 - Demonstrates absence of EGFR T790M mutation if treated with erlotinib, gefitinib, or afatinib.
 No EGFR mutation testing is required if treated with osimertinib.

-Inclusion Criteria for both cohorts of Dose Expansion only:
+Inclusion Criteria for all cohorts of Dose Expansion only:

 - Has received systemic therapy for locally advanced or metastatic disease including at least 1 platinum-based chemotherapy regimen